mjdominus/util/README.md

 `with-memory-limit` runs a command with its memory limited by the `rlimit` facility.

+`xar` is a stripped-down version of `xargs`. `xargs mv % %.bak` reads lines from standard input, trims off a trailing newline, if any, and runs the command `mv foo foo.bak` for each line `foo`.
+If the command template contains no `%` signs, an extra `%` argument is implied at the end.

 `yorn` reads lines from standard input, prompts _on the terminal_ for a 'y' or 'n' response, and prints the selected lines on standard utput.